tytydraco/yessleep/out/Stalked_by_My_Patient.md

 I research weapons, studying the mechanics of guns and knives with a morbid fascination.
 I practice self-defense moves until my muscles ache and my knuckles bleed, imagining Ethan's face on every punching bag, every sparring partner.

-I track his find out everything about his habits from his case files.
+I find out everything about his habits from his case files.
 I search endlessly looking for any clue as to the exact halfway house and room he is staying in.

 And finally, after weeks of preparation, I find it.
 A location, an opportunity.
 A chance to end this nightmare once and for all.